LPN to BSN Program in Miami

 Why Choose the LPN to BSN Program at WCU-Miami?

-Our LPN to BSN program at WCU-Miami emphasizes hands-on learning.
 You’ll practice your skills in simulation labs equipped with high-fidelity manikins that react like real patients, including showing symptoms, dropping blood pressures and dilating pupils.
-It’s a learning experienced designed to help make you a confident RN.
+It’s a learning experience designed to help make you a confident RN.

 Overview: Miami LPN to Bachelor of Science in Nursing Program